CN Mould & Plastic Limited

 2. Gate Setup

 This mold's gonna run on a horizontal parallel two-shot press.
-The part is super small, both materials are POM, and we've got 16 cavities total.
+The part is super small, both materials are ABS, and we've got 16 cavities total.
 If we used all cold runners, the sprue and runners would use up a big chunk of the total shot size – way too expensive for production.
 So, after thinking it through, we're going with a hot runner that feeds into a cold runner, which then leads to an edge gate for both shots.
 The cold runner bits will be trimmed later.

 Because the part is so small and there's barely any space for runners, we made the cold runners trapezoidal in shape.
 To save space, the 1st shot cold runner is on the moving side (core side), and the 2nd shot one is on the fixed side (cavity side) – they're staggered so they don't get in each other's way (check Figs. 1-4 & 1-5).
 Fig. 1-6 shows the whole runner system layout.